RicardoKd/diploma/packages/backend/README.md

 CREATE ROLE parent WITH CREATEROLE;
 CREATE ROLE super_parent WITH CREATEROLE;

-GRANT INSERT ON person TO super_parent;
+GRANT SELECT, INSERT ON person TO super_parent;
-GRANT INSERT ON person TO parent;
+GRANT SELECT, INSERT ON person TO parent;
+GRANT SELECT ON person TO child;
 GRANT INSERT, SELECT, DELETE ON TABLE account TO child;
 GRANT INSERT, SELECT, DELETE ON TABLE account TO parent;
 GRANT INSERT, SELECT, DELETE ON TABLE account TO super_parent;